 From mid-July to early-August 1980-2017, crews from USGS and NYSDEC used the R/V Kaho and the R/V Seth Green to capture juvenile lake trout (targeting age-2 fish) with bottom trawls.
 Trawling was generally conducted at 14 locations in U.S. waters distributed evenly along the southern shore and within the eastern basin, and at one location in Canadian waters off the mouth of the Niagara River.
 In 2013, effort was reduced because no lake trout from the 2011 year-class were stocked in U.S. waters during 2012 (Lantry and Lantry 2013) and thus no U.S. stocked age-2 lake trout were present in 2013.
 Effort returned to routine levels in 2014 - 2017.
 In 2018, the R/V Kaho was unavailable and the R/V Seth Green only conducted trawling at 3 locations in the eastern portion of the lake during July 2 - 11.
-In this year's report, because of the greatly reduced survey effort, we report only on juvenile condition and the catch of naturally reproduced lake trout.
+During 2019 both vessels were able to participate in the survey fishing the standard 14 locations and adding one additional location fished by the RV Seth Green along a transect north of Galloo Island in the eastern outlet basin.
 For full description of survey design and changes see Lantry et al. (2018).

 Data collection from trawl-captured lake trout was the same as that described above for fish captured with gill nets.
 The ages of unmarked fish and fish with poor clips were estimated with age-length plots developed from CWT tagged fish.
-To assess the condition of juvenile lake trout for 1981 - 2017 survey catches, we used the predicted weight of a 400-mm (15.8 in) fish caught in July bottom trawl surveys.
+To assess the condition of juvenile lake trout for 1981 - 2017 and the 2019 survey catches, we used the predicted weight of a 400-mm (15.8 in) fish caught in July bottom trawl surveys.
 A 400-mm fish would be age 2 or 3.
-Weights were estimated each year from length-weight regressions calculated from annual trawl catches of lake trout ranging in total length from 250 mm to 500 mm (9.8 in to 19.7 in); and from Fulton's K (Ricker 1975, Nash et al. 2006) for age-2 lake trout of both sexes.
+Predicted weights were estimated each year from lengthweight regressions calculated from annual trawl catches of lake trout ranging in total length from 250 mm to 500 mm (9.8 in to 19.7 in); and from Fulton's K (Ricker 1975, Nash et al. 2006) for age-2 lake trout of both sexes.
 During 2018 only one age-2 lake trout was captured in the trawl survey.
-To index condition for 2018 juvenile lake trout, data from 54 fish 250-500mm TL caught in the September gillnet survey were used.
+To index condition for juvenile lake trout for 2018, data from fish 250-500 mm TL caught in the September gillnet surveys were used.